AlokSarwade2002/IndiGo_Airline_Passenger_Referral_Prediction/README.md

-# IndiGo Airline Passenger Referral Prediction
+# ✈️ IndiGo Airline Passenger Referral Prediction

-## Project Overview
+## 📖 Overview

-Customer referrals play a crucial role in the airline industry as they indicate customer satisfaction and loyalty.
-This project aims to predict whether a passenger will recommend IndiGo Airlines based on customer review data and service ratings.
+Customer referrals are a strong indicator of customer satisfaction and brand loyalty in the airline industry.
+This project uses Machine Learning techniques to predict whether a passenger will recommend IndiGo Airlines based on service ratings, travel experience, and customer feedback.

-Using machine learning classification techniques, the model analyzes passenger feedback and identifies the key factors influencing customer recommendations.
+The project includes data preprocessing, exploratory data analysis (EDA), feature engineering, model building, hyperparameter tuning, and model evaluation.

 ---

-## Problem Statement
+## 🎯 Objective

-IndiGo Airlines receives thousands of customer reviews containing valuable insights about passenger experiences.
-Manually analyzing these reviews is difficult and time-consuming.

-The objective of this project is to build a machine learning model that predicts whether a passenger will recommend IndiGo Airlines based on service quality, comfort, value for money, cabin service, entertainment, food quality, and other factors.
+To build a classification model that predicts whether a passenger is likely to recommend IndiGo Airlines and identify the key factors influencing customer satisfaction.

 ---

-## Dataset
+## 📊 Dataset

-The dataset contains passenger reviews and airline service ratings collected between 2006 and 2019.
+The dataset contains passenger review information and airline service ratings, including:

-### Features Include:

 - Overall Rating
 - Seat Comfort